eth-sri/zkay/docs/tutorial.rst

         "blockchain_crypto_lib_addresses": "<blank_for_groth16>"
     }

-Once this is done, you can then deploy the above Survey contract using (space separated constructor args at the end):
+Once this is done, you can then deploy the above Survey contract using (space-separated constructor args at the end):

 .. code-block:: bash